 Strategies & Solutions for Operational Savings

-So where can you realize meaningful savings within a healthcare foodservice operation while continuing to prioritize the health and recovery of your patients?
-The answer is a holistic approach that strategically aims to affect cumulative incremental savings across many areas versus trying to realize huge savings from just one.
+With so much beyond your control, how can you reduce the operating costs of your commercial cleaning enterprise while meeting, or even exceeding, the increased demands for cleanliness?
+The answer is in adopting a holistic approach that strategically aims to affect cumulative incremental savings across many areas versus trying to realize huge savings from just one.

-In this multi-pronged approach to realizing meaningful operational savings, the obvious starting point is taking a hard look at ways to trim your overhead expenses and labor costs without negatively impacting the patient experience and outcomes.
+In this multi-pronged approach to realizing meaningful operational savings, the obvious starting point is taking a hard look at ways to trim your overhead expenses — with a hard focus on labor costs — without negatively impacting the level of clean.
 We offer these five tips for getting that done:

 Tip #1: Efficiency Saves Money

-From ordering to product usage, you can run your operations more smoothly and efficiently while lowering overhead costs with products and solutions designed for maximum value, efficiency and ROI.
+From ordering to product usage, you can run your operations more smoothly and efficiently while lowering operating costs with products and solutions designed for maximum value, efficiency and ROI.

 Tip #2: Keep It Simple

 Products designed with simplicity in mind are easier to use, resulting in less training and much more productivity for your team members.
 That adds real value, empowers your associates, and leads to much less frustration.
-And that has a direct positive impact on your cost of labor.
+And, importantly, has a direct positive impact on your cost of labor.

 Tip #3: Get Portion Control

-Optimizing your portions reduces the chronic problem of over-serving, which significantly cuts down on loss and waste over the long haul.
+Optimizing your portions reduces the chronic problem of overuse, which significantly cuts down on loss and waste over the long haul.

 Tip #4: Realize Purchasing Power